Do something big

 What do Bigs and Littles do together?

 The ordinary, everyday things that are always more fun when done with a friend!
-The match may have an activity in common, such as fishing, crafts, or a particular sport.
-They may learn together, just talk, attend some special event or even volunteer together.
-Matches can also enjoy something new or out of the ordinary, such as a new hobby or special experience like a concert.
-The agency also offers occasional group activities, such as ice skating, a Summer Picnic, a Christmas Party, camping trips, etc.
+The match may have an activity they like to do in common, such arts and crafts or a particular sport.
+They may learn something new together or just hang out and talk.
+Matches can also enjoy something new or out of the ordinary, such as a new hobby.
+The agency also offers occasional group activities.
+The activities the match is able to do differ depending on the program.
+Most importantly, matches spend quality time together, get to know each other, and offer support - like friends do!

 How does the agency support each match?